jcorporation/myMPD/docs/references/tags.md

 The default is the advanced album mode.
 It is the preferred one, except the mpd song database is very huge.
 You can configure the album mode via `/var/lib/mympd/config/album_mode`.

 You can configure the tag for grouping albums by replacing the tag name in `/var/lib/mympd/config/album_group_tag`, it defaults to `Date`.
+Set it to `Unknown` to disable the additional grouping tag.

 #### Advanced album mode